2022–23 Michigan Wolverines men's basketball team: November

 Michigan began the season on November 7 with a 75–56 victory over Purdue Fort Wayne.
 Michigan was led by Hunter Dickinson with a game-high 22 points and 12 rebounds, for his 18th career double-double, while Jett Howard added 21 points.
 Dickinson reached 1,000 career points on a free throw with 3:43 remaining in the first half, becoming the 57th Wolverine to reach the milestone.
 On November 11, Michigan defeated Eastern Michigan 88–83.
 Michigan was led by Dickinson with a game-high 31 points, while Terrance Williams II added 18 points and a career-high 11 rebounds for his first career double-double.
 Dickinson tied a career-high with 13 field goals made on 17 attempts.
 On November 14, Dickinson and Howard were named the Big Ten Player of the Week and Big Ten Freshman of the Week, respectively.
 Dickinson averaged 26.5 points, 9.5 rebounds, and 1.5 blocked shots, while Howard averaged 15.0 points, 2.5 rebounds, 4.5 assists, 1.0 steals, and 1.5 blocked shots in Michigan's two victories last week.
 On November 16, Michigan defeated Pittsburgh 91–60 in the semifinals of the Legends Classic.
-Michigan was led by Howard with a game-high 17 points, whille Kobe Bufkin and Joey Baker added 14 points each, and Dickinson added 11 points and seven rebounds.
+Michigan was led by Howard with a game-high 17 points, while Kobe Bufkin and Joey Baker added 14 points each, and Dickinson added 11 points and seven rebounds.
 With seven rebounds, Dickinson became the 46th Wolverine to reach the 500 rebounds milestone.
 After reaching 1,000 points in the season-opener against Purdue Fort Wayne, he became the 31st member of Michigan's 1000 point/500 rebound club.
 The next day Michigan lost to Arizona State 62–87 in the Legends Classic championship game.
 Michigan was led by Dickinson with 14 points, while Howard added 12 points.
 On November 20, Michigan defeated Ohio 70–66 in overtime.
 Michigan was led by Dickinson with a game-high 24 points and 14 rebounds for his 19th career double-double, while Howard added 14 points and a career-high four blocks, and Jaelin Llewellyn added 10 points.
 On November 23, Michigan defeated Jackson State 78–68.
 Michigan was led by Howard with a game-high 19 points, while Williams added 11 points, Bufkin added 10 points and a career-high three blocks, and Dickinson added nine points and 12 rebounds, one-point shy of a double-double.
 Michigan's defense blocked 13 shots, tied for the second-most in a single game in program history.
 On November 29, Michigan lost to (No. 3 AP Poll/No. 3 Coaches Poll) Virginia 68–70 in the ACC–Big Ten Challenge.
 Michigan was led by Dickinson with a game-high 23 points, while Howard added 15 points and Bufkin added 11 points.
 This was Howard's fifth consecutive game scoring in double figures.